meroton/git-toprepo/README.md

     [allowSuperproject "my-only-toprepo"]
         matching = refs/heads/*:refs/heads/*
 ```
-* [Track `branch = .`] for all submodules in `.gitmodules` on all branches.
-This
+* [Track `branch = .`] for all submodules in `.gitmodules` on all branches in
-  will make the super projects follow the same branch name as itself.
+  the toprepo.
+This will make the super projects follow the same branch name as itself.

 [`config.submitWholeTopic`]:
     https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#change.submitWholeTopic